Edmonton Development Permits Stats and Maps

 Permit AddressPermit DatePermit TypePermit ClassStatusJob DescriptionNeighbourhoodWard

-415 - 157 AVENUE NE2025-09-09Minor Development PermitPermitted DevelopmentApproved** To construct a Residential Use building in the form of a Single Detached House with a front attached Garage and unenclosed front porch.QUARRY RIDGEDene Ward
+20731 - 24 AVENUE NW2025-09-15Minor Development PermitPermitted DevelopmentApproved** To construct a Residential Use building in the form of a Single Detached House with a front attached Garage and unenclosed front porch.THE UPLANDSsipiwiyiniwak Ward

 5035 - GATEWAY BOULEVARD NW2025-09-09Sign PermitPermitted DevelopmentApprovedTo install (2) Fascia Signs limited to On-premises Advertising ((DRIVE THRU | HOME OF THE BURGER FAMILY) A&W Restaurant).CALGARY TRAIL NORTHpapastew Ward